farwaali08/UFOs/README.md

 ![alt_text](https://github.com/farwaali08/UFOs/blob/ab0470518c07c3a590038b0570c944896b43ece6/static/images/needs_parsing.png)

-The data available is not presented in a consistent format, which can also hinder the filtering functionality.
-As seen in the image above, the "Duration" column has various format
+The data is not maintained in a consistent format, as illustrated in the "Duration" column above, which can also hinder the filtering functionality.
+This can be improved by the following:

+* Parsing the data so that each column follows a consistent format
+* Updating the code to filter for partial matches
+*

 ### ADDITIONAL RECOMMENDATIONS

+* Add "Clear Search" button
+* Add filter for date range
+* Create form for users to submit information on additional sightings